 There’s nothing more important than spending time with the ones you love.
 At PocketLegal, we understand how important it is for you and your children, to join your partner in Australia permanently and as quickly as possible.
-Whether you are married, de facto, or in a same-sex relationship, our expert migration agents will handle your partner visa in Sydney or Melbourne end to end, so you can stay in Australia without the worry.
+Whether you are married, de facto our migration agents will handle your partner visa in Sydney or Melbourne end to end, so you can stay in Australia without the worry.

 Is a Partner Visa right for me?